-C. Results of VAR Tests
+6.3 Results of VAR Tests

 The Bekaert-Hodrick procedure is applied to the VAR of the form of (4) under the assumption that interest rates are stationary.
-Because the LM test using the level specification is valid only if the VAR is stable, the maximum eigenvalue for each of the unrestricted VARs is calculated.
-In all instances, the maximum eigenvalue is less than one.
+Because the Lagrange multiplier test using the level specification is valid only if the VAR is stable, the maximum eigenvalue for each of the unrestricted VARs is calculated.
+In all instances, the maximum eigenvalue is less than 1.
 The VAR test is also applied to the Campbell-Shiller VAR, (23), under the assumption that interest rates are nonstationary.
 In all cases, following Bekaert and Hodrick (2001), the order of the VAR is determined by the Schwarz criterion.

-Table 4 reports the LM statistic and the corresponding significance level for the tests on the VAR in levels.
-The lag length, chosen by the Schwarz criterion, is reported next to the significance level.
+Table 4 reports the Lagrange multiplier statistic and the corresponding significance level for the tests on the VAR in levels.
+The lag length, chosen by the Schwartz criterion, is reported next to the significance level.
 Instances where the null hypothesis is rejected at the 5 percent level are in bold type.
-The results are reported using the three-month gensaki rate and the six-month Treasury rate as the short-term rate.
-For the entire sample period, the restrictions implied by the EH are frequently rejected at the 5 percent significance level and in every case at a slightly higher significance level.
-This finding may reflect evidence that Japanese rates are nonstationary, particularly for rates at the longer end of the maturity spectrum, since it appears that such rates are not cointegrated with the gensaki rate.
+The results are reported using the 3-month Gensaki rate and the 6-month Treasury rate as the short-term rate.
+For the entire sample period the restrictions implied by the EH are frequently rejected at the 5 percent significance level and in every case at a slightly higher significance level.
+This finding may reflect evidence that Japanese rates are nonstationary, particularly for rates at the longer end of the maturity spectrum since it appears that such rates are not cointegrated with the Gensaki rate.

-The EH does not fare well either for the period ending on October 1990 or for the period November 1990-June 1998, where the EH is frequently rejected at the 5 percent significance level and nearly always at the 10 percent level.
-Instances where the EH is not rejected at the 5 percent level when the evidence indicates that the
+The EH does not fare well either for the period ending on October, 1990 or for the period 1990.11 - 1998.06, where the EH is frequently rejected at the 5 percent significance level and nearly always at the 10 percent level.
+Instances where the EH is not rejected at the 5 percent level when the evidence indicates that the rates are not cointegrated suggests the possibility that the test has low power when rates are not cointegrated.